solidusio/solidus/guides/source/developers/customizations/customizing-permissions.html.md

 # ...
 ```

-Which maps a list of permission sets to each role that we can use:
+This maps a list of permission sets to each role that we can use:

-- Users with role `default` will take
+- Users with role `default` will have
   [`Spree::PermissionSets::DefaultCustomer`][default-customer-permissions] permissions
-- Users with role `admin` will take
+- Users with role `admin` will have
   [`Spree::PermissionSets::SuperUser`][admin-permissions] permissions